 - Strawberry Shortcake

-**If you’ve tried these DOUBLE CHOCOLATE ZUCCHINI MUFFINS I’d love to see how they turned out!
-Tag me in a pic, you can also follow along with Sungrown Kitchen on PINTEREST, INSTAGRAM, and FACEBOOK to see more garden recipes and what we’ve been up to!
+If you make this recipe, I’d love to hear what you think!
+Hit the share buttons and leave a star rating and a comment below, or tag me in a pic @sungrown_kitchen!
+You can also follow along with Sungrown Kitchen on PINTEREST, INSTAGRAM, and FACEBOOK to see more garden recipes and what we’ve been up to!

 Double Chocolate Zucchini Muffins